-Owners receive an annual allotment of points every year, on their Use Year.
+DVC points work by giving owners an annual allotment of points every year, on their Use Year.
 It may come as a surprise to learn that your Use Year actually refers to a month.
 The first of that month is when you will be able to use your annual allotment of points over the next year.
 Learn more about the importance of Use Years with DVC on our blog.

 How Many DVC Points Do I Need?

-It might be tricky to determine how many DVC Points you will need to buy.
+It might be tricky to determine how many DVC points you will need to buy.
 Consider a few things first: